 And in a dated but nonetheless amusing item, Princeton University hacks into Yale's website in July 2002 to gain unauthorized access to its admission decisions—testament to the fact that corporate espionage wears many guises.

-With endowments ranging in the billions, the nation’s most prestigious institutions certainly have ample resources at their disposal for bolstering existing security measures.
+With endowments into the billions, the nation’s most prestigious institutions certainly have ample resources at their disposal for bolstering existing security measures.
 But it doesn’t take nearly that much to establish the proper foundational components for effective IT security.
 UpGuard enables cost-effective infrastructure visibility and comprehensive security monitoring/testing to ensure that administrative, research, and instructional systems are free from vulnerabilities and errors.